Code Violators

 14208 Woodinville-Redmond Rd NE, Redmond, parcel # 340470-0060

 Tenant: Chateau Lill.
 Greg Lill stopped making wine here for his DeLille Cellars winery many years ago.
-Wine production was elsewhere in Washington State and all DeLille Cellars winery operations have recently moved to the former Redhook Brewery property in the City of Woodinville Tourist District.
+Wine production was elsewhere in Washington State and all DeLille Cellars winery operations have moved to the former Redhook Brewery property in the City of Woodinville Tourist District.
 Greg and Stacy Lill are now running an event center out of the home and as an article in the Puget Sound Business Journal noted, “The couple plans to expand Chateau Lill’s events beyond weddings - every Saturday in 2019 is already booked - to outdoor movie nights with food trucks, corporate retreats and pop-up wine tastings.”
-The Lill’s also own the southernmost parcel that is in Overlay A and destined for remote tasting rooms.
+The Lill’s also have a new “winery” registered with the state at this.

 many legal options are available